EmbroidePy/pyembroidery/README.md

 When data is loaded from a source with needle set commands.
 These `NEEDLE_SET` commands are explicitly used rather than color changes as they more accurately represent the original intent of the file.
 During a write, the encoder will transcribe these in the way requested by the writer settings (as determined by the format itself), using the correct thread change command indicated and accounting for the implicit differences.

-There are some cases where one software suite will encode U01 (Barudan formating with needle sets) commands such that, rather than using needle set, it simply uses `STOP` commands (techincally in this case C00 or needle #0), while other software will cycle through a list of a few needles, indicating more explicitly these are changes.
+There are some cases where one software suite will encode U01 (Barudan formatting with needle sets) commands such that, rather than using needle set, it simply uses `STOP` commands (technically in this case C00 or needle #0), while other software will cycle through a list of a few needles, indicating more explicitly these are changes.

 There is some ambiguity as to whether the same needle will have the same thread.
 Whether needle_set=1, needle_set_2, needle_set=1... means use a new color each time, or whether the second "needle_set=1" indicates that we are going back to the first needle with the first thread, or the first needle with a different thread.
 Pyembroidery therefore makes no affirmative stance as to the meaning indicated here.